forcedotcom/phoenix/README.md

 <h4>SQL Client</h4>

-If you'd rather use a client GUI to interact with Phoenix download and install [SQuirrel](http://squirrel-sql.sourceforge.net/).
+If you'd rather use a client GUI to interact with Phoenix, download and install [SQuirrel](http://squirrel-sql.sourceforge.net/).
 Since Phoenix is a JDBC driver, integration with tools such as this are seamless.
 Here are the setup steps necessary:

 1. Remove prior phoenix-[version]-client.jar from the lib directory of SQuirrel
 2. Copy the phoenix-[version]-client.jar into the lib directory of SQuirrel